 English Literature seeks to develop good reading habits and students are required to explore a wide variety of texts, novels, plays and poetry from a range of different historical periods and contexts.
 The course encourages students to read widely and provides a range of literary experiences for students to enjoy.
 At the end of the two years, students sit two exam papers which assess their literary analysis skills.
 To prepare for this, throughout the two years students sit regular assessments and in Year 11 sit two mock exam papers after Christmas when the core teaching of the GCSE is completed.

-AS and A-Level English Literature
+A-Level English Literature

 Our English Literature course gives you lots of choice about what you read.
 It’s challenging and exciting and so we expect students to work independently and to think and talk about their reading.
 What’s more, English Literature is an excellent, academic qualification which provides a platform for further study in English-based subjects.
 In lessons, you will learn more than just how to make the grade.
 We pride ourselves on active, engaging lessons designed to equip you with the learning skills you need for university and beyond.
 We will provide you with stimulating experiences and support and challenge you to reach your full potential.
 It will never be dull!

-AS and A-Level English Language
+A-Level English Language

 English Language is all about how we communicate with each other, in speech and writing.
 Through your studies, you will discover how our words shape our world and learn how to use the power of language for yourself.
 English Language is an excellent, academic qualification which provides a platform for further study in English-based subjects.